SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 The music educator participant provided the most diverse perspective, balancing roles as a performer and a teacher.
 This participant highlighted the struggle of arranging for **Mariachi** ensembles, where repertoire is not centralized and relies heavily on manual transcription.

 **Key Insights:**
-- This participant framed the app as a "gateway" for students.
+- This participant framed the app as a "gateway" for students (P3).
 By allowing students to dabble in composition without needing years of theory training, the app serves an educational purpose.
 - The tool addresses a real need in niche genres (Mariachi) where arrangements are scarce and manual transcription is time-consuming.
-- This participant emphasized that the tool should handle the "grunt work" (transposition, basic voicing) while leaving creative decisions to the musician.
+- This participant emphasized that the tool should handle the "grunt work" (transposition, basic voicing) while leaving creative decisions to the musician (P3).

-**Ethical Stance:** This participant emphasized that AI should remain a "supportive role," never having the "final say."
+**Ethical Stance:** This participant emphasized that AI should remain a "supportive role," never having the "final say" (P3).
 The participant wants the tool to support learning and creativity without replacing the educational value of understanding music theory.
 This aligns with research on co-creative systems that emphasize maintaining human agency (Newman et al., 2023).

-### 4.3 Analysis of User Needs
+### 4.3 Discussion: Co-Creative Design Principles

-Synthesizing the feedback reveals a clear tension between **automation** and **agency**.
-All three experts rejected the idea of a fully autonomous AI composer.
-Instead, they desire a **Co-Creative Assistant**.
+What stands out from talking to these three experts is how consistently they rejected the idea of AI taking over.
+They didn't want a fully autonomous composer—they wanted a partner.
+This isn't surprising given what we know about human-AI collaboration, but hearing it directly from people who actually make music for a living makes it real.

-**Control is Everything:** Everyone wanted to be able to tweak things.
-The songwriter said being able to regenerate or edit harmonies was essential.
-People don't want a black box—they want to understand and control what's happening (Tchemeube et al., 2024).
+The tension between automation and agency came up in different ways for each person, but the core message was the same: give us control, show us what's happening, and let us shape the final product.
+The songwriter (P2) put it bluntly—being able to regenerate or edit harmonies wasn't optional, it was essential.
+This aligns with research showing people don't want black boxes; they want to understand and control what's happening (Tchemeube et al., 2024).

+What's interesting is how the need for control showed up differently across use cases.
+The professional violinist (P1) needed speed for gigs, but still wanted counterpoint capabilities—not just block chords.
+The educator (P3) wanted a "gateway" for students, but emphasized that AI should never have the "final say."
+The songwriter (P2) wanted a starting point to overcome writer's block, but needed to be able to refine the output to match their artistic vision.
+Same underlying need, different expressions.

-**One Size Doesn't Fit All:** We're applying classical rules to everything, but that doesn't work for Mariachi or pop songs.
-We need genre modes that adjust the rules—maybe allow parallel thirds in some styles, or use different chord progressions for contemporary music.
+The genre problem is real.
+We're applying 18th-century classical rules to everything, which makes pop songs sound like Bach and Mariachi arrangements feel wrong.
+The educator's (P3) struggle with Mariachi arrangements highlights this—we need genre modes that adjust the rules.
+Maybe allow parallel thirds in some styles, or use different chord progressions for contemporary music.
+One size definitely doesn't fit all.

-**Trust Through Transparency:** When harmonies sounded "weird," it was usually because we prioritized vertical chord correctness over horizontal melodic flow.
-Our rule-based approach helps people trust the system, but they also need to see why we made certain choices.
+Trust is tricky.
+When harmonies sounded "weird" (P2), it was usually because we prioritized vertical chord correctness over horizontal melodic flow.
+Our rule-based approach helps people trust the system—at least they know it's following rules, not just making things up—but they also need visibility into why we made certain choices.
+Transparency builds trust, but only if people can actually understand what they're seeing.

-**Education vs. Cheating:** The educator saw this as a "gateway" for students, which is great, but we need to make sure it supports learning rather than replacing it.
-That means clear guidelines and maybe an educational mode that explains what's happening.
+The education question is important.
+The educator (P3) saw this as a "gateway" for students, which is great, but we need to be careful.
+It should support learning, not replace it.
+That means clear guidelines, maybe an educational mode that explains what's happening, and probably some guardrails to prevent it from becoming a homework shortcut.

-**Different People, Different Needs:** We found three main use cases: gigging musicians who need speed over perfection, songwriters looking for inspiration, and educators introducing students to composition.
-Each group needs different features, so we should build for specific workflows rather than trying to be everything to everyone.
+Looking at the three use cases—gigging musicians who need speed, songwriters looking for inspiration, and educators introducing students to composition—it's clear we can't be everything to everyone.
+We should probably build for specific workflows rather than trying to create a universal tool.
+The professional violinist (P1) doesn't need the same features as the educator (P3), and that's okay.

+The bigger picture here is that co-creative tools work best when they scaffold creativity rather than replace it.
+Users want regeneration options, genre rules, chord notation controls, and ways to shape the final product themselves.
+The AI handles the grunt work; humans make the creative decisions.
+That's the balance we need to strike.

 ---